Semonlkf/mymanimwork/README.md

-just run it,the picture is not supported.
+just run it,the picture is not provided.